 - Recurring payments.
 A recurring payment solution makes it easier to manage payment due dates by allowing consumers to set a specific day of the month when their payment will be automatically withdrawn from a linked bank account.

 - Mobile payments.
 Such a solution enables consumers to easily make payments from anywhere, via a smartphone or tablet.

 - SMS (text) payments.
 A text-based solution lets consumers text their payments.
 Consumers even get a reminder that payments are due.

 - Voice-enabled payments.
 With a voice-enabled solution, consumers call in their payment, following a series of prompts for entering the information needed to complete the transaction.

 - Hosted web payments.
 In this scenario, merchants establish a payment site that’s linked to their website.
-Consumers can sign into their account and choose a day to make a payment each month rather than automatically withdraw a payment from their account on a specific date.
+Consumers can sign into their accounts and choose a day to make a payment each month rather than automatically withdrawing a payment from their account on a specific date.
 The hosted web payment option is incredibly appealing to consumers who cannot commit to paying a bill on a specific date for a particular reason (e.g., they need to wait for a paycheck before handling their bills).

 - Electronic document-signing.
 With a solution like this in place, consumers who enroll in recurring payment or other automatic payment plans can electronically sign the documents that confirm their enrollment, 24 hours a day and in the comfort of their own home.

 E-Complish offers solutions that fit the bill (pun intended), making payment obligations easier and less painful for consumers to meet and simplifying collection for merchants.
 Schedule a consultation and learn more.